campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

-In a toolbar to move to the previous toolbar press Control+Shift+Tab To speak the program's state (play/pause/record/stop) press JAWSKey+delete To reset all script options to default values, press Shift+Control+` To get help with Audacity hot keys, press JAWSKey+W.
+In a toolbar to move to the previous toolbar press Control+Shift+Tab To speak the program's state (play/pause/record/stop) press JAWSKey+delete To reset all script options to default values, press Shift+Control+` To switch between the two lists in the Edit Chains dialog, press F6.
+To get help with Audacity hot keys, press JAWSKey+W.
 To get the default Windows hot key help, press JAWSKey+W twice quickly.
-To change settings for the Audacity script press JAWSKey+V.

 In some common VST plugins, such as L1V:
 To set focus to the preset option, press Alt+P.